-Do you read your food truck reviews that pop up on sites such as Yelp or Food Truck Reviewz?
-If you don’t; you need to!
-Since the mobile food industry is still very new, the Internet has always been integral to the management of a food truck business.
+Do you read your food truck reviews that pop up on sites such as Yelp or Food Truck Reviews?
+If you don’t; you certainly need to!
+Since the mobile food industry is still relatively new, the Internet has always been integral to the management of a food truck business.
 Unfortunately, too many vendors ignore online reviews that are written about them.
 This is a major mistake and can undermine all the hard work and energy that it takes to develop a strong relationship with your customers.
 Even the best food trucks are subjected to critical, baseless reviews, and from time to time, every food truck can have a bad day.

 Why You Need To Read Your Food Truck Reviews

 For the reasons listed above, it is critical that food truck owners know what is being said about them.
 Positive and negative reviews can help you fine-tune your menu and increase the level of service you and your staff members provide.
 In the end, a few minutes on the Internet every few days for mentions of your mobile food business is a low-cost, high-reward activity that in my opinion is a necessity.